Distributing custom ExecutionPlans#

 What the return value means:

-TaskEstimation::desired(n)— a soft hint.
-The planner may land on a different number: within a stage the largestdesiredwins, and the count is capped at the number of available workers.TaskEstimation::maximum(n)— a hard cap.maximum(1)means “this node cannot be distributed.”None— defer to the other registered estimators (and finally the built-in file-scan estimator).
+DesiredTaskCountEventResponse::desired(n)— a soft hint.
+The planner may land on a different number: within a stage the largestdesiredwins, and the count is capped at the number of available workers.DesiredTaskCountEventResponse::maximum(n)— a hard cap.maximum(1)means “this node cannot be distributed.”None— defer to the other registered handlers (and finally the built-in file-scan handler).Some(Err(...))— stop planning and return the error to the caller.

 To send each task to a specific worker instead of the default round-robin, see Routing tasks to workers.